Responsible Future (Iceland)

-2021 Althingi elections
+History

-The party first ran in the 2021 parliamentary elections and candidacy was announced on 10th September 2021.
+The party first ran in the 2021 Icelandic parliamentary election and candidacy was announced on 10 September 2021.
 The party originally intended to run in two constituencies, Reykjavík North and the South constituency, but due to few signatures, they could only run in Reykjavík North, which meant that the party's chairman, Jóhannes Loftsson, could not vote for the party in the election.
 Responsible Future received 144 votes (0.1% support) and no elected MPs.

+The party contested the 2024 Icelandic parliamentary election.
+Responsible Future received 42 votes (0.02% support) and no elected MPs.